drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 #### Flexibility of the Enzyme ?

-It was concluded that the geometrical requirements were not very restrictive as regards identifying the antibiotics as a substrate by the enzymes.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/flexibility-enzyme-6cea5bd4'><i class='fa fa-play' aria-hidden='true'></i></button>It was concluded that the geometrical requirements were not very restrictive as regards identifying the antibiotics as a substrate by the enzymes.
 The flexibility of the enzyme was also believed to easily adapt to the geometrical features of the molecules.
 However, the inactivity of the &Delta;<sup>2</sup> cephalosporins remained unaccounted for.

 ![](https://media.drugdesign.org/course/structure-activity-relationships-case-studies/enzyme_flexibility.gif){: loading=lazy }

 ### The Lactam Nitrogen Pyramidality Hypothesis

-In the X-ray studies it was also found that the lactam nitrogen atom of the &Delta;<sup>2</sup> cephalosporins was almost planar, in contrast to the pyramidal character existing in Penicillin and &Delta;<sup>3</sup> cephalosporin antibiotics.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/lactam-nitrogen-pyramidality-hypothesis-b664ba14'><i class='fa fa-play' aria-hidden='true'></i></button>In the X-ray studies it was also found that the lactam nitrogen atom of the &Delta;<sup>2</sup> cephalosporins was almost planar, in contrast to the pyramidal character existing in Penicillin and &Delta;<sup>3</sup> cephalosporin antibiotics.
 The biological activities observed in the three families of compounds were again attributed to the chemical reactivity of the &beta;-lactam amide bond.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer